rkuo2000/NPCpy/README.md

 ## Understanding Tool Calling Response Structure

 When using tools with `npcpy`, the response structure differs from regular LLM responses.
 Instead of a synthesized text response, you get structured data about the tools that were called and their results.
+This allows you to decide what actions to proceed with following the tool call.

 ### Response Object Structure